arisaLinnea/sti_flutter_assignment1/README.md

 ## 2.2 Features

 - Login (possibility to toggle visible or invisible password) and logout.
+(Checks login credentials with server)
-- Register new account / create new owner
+- Register new account / create new owner (however see limits)
 - Change between dark and light mode
 - See the logged in users vehicle (filtered away on client side)
 - Add and remove vehicles
+- See list with free parkinglots and start a new parking
+- See list with active parkings
+- See list with ended parkings

 # 3. Limits

 - There are no checks that username doesn't already exist when creating a new useraccount/owner.
 - No validation on admin login.
-(You can write whatever you want)
+(User can write whatever he/she wants)
 - No tests
 - Filters and calculations on client side
 - Not the best responsive design